pyodide/pyodide/docs/usage/wasm-constraints.md

 ### Included but not working modules

-The following modules can be imported, but are not functional due to the limitations of the WebAssembly VM,
+The following modules can be imported, but are not functional due to the limitations of the WebAssembly VM:
  - multiprocessing
  - threading
  - sockets